 - Pack an overnight bag.
-We want your stay in the hospital to be as comfortable as possible.
 Most patients leave the hospital the same day as their procedure.
-But, we advise you to pack a small bag in case you need to stay overnight. - Arrange for someone to drive you home.
+But, please pack a small bag in case youneed to stay overnight. - Arrange for someone to drive you home.
 If you leave the hospital the same day as your procedure, you must have a responsible adult take you home.
 This person must be with you in the Cardiac Procedures Unit before you are allowed to leave the area. - Make plans.
-If you are from out of town, you may want to make a hotel or motel reservation, or make other plans to stay overnight in the Seattle area.
-Plan to be in the hospital for most of the day. - Medicines.
-If you are taking: - Coumadin (warfarin): You will need instructions about when or if you should stop taking this medicine before your procedure.
-Please talk with the provider who referred you for this procedure. - Other blood-thinning (anticoagulation) medicines: The Cardiac Procedures nurse will review these with you and let you know if it is OK to take them. - Diabetes medicines: These medicines may need to be adjusted for your procedure.
+You will be in the hospital for most of the day.
+If you are from out of town, you may want to make plans to stay overnight in the Seattle area. - Talk with your providers about your current medicines.
+If you take: - Coumadin (warfarin): You will need instructions about when or if you should stop taking this medicine before your procedure.
+Please talk with the provider who referred you for this procedure. - Other blood-thinning (anticoagulation) medicines: The Cardiac Procedures nurse will review these with you and letyou know if it is OK to take them. - Diabetes medicines: Your doses of these medicines may need to be adjusted for your procedure.
 Talk with your Cardiac Procedures nurse if you have any questions.